ZoranBacsi/mentehu/wp-content/plugins/nextgen-gallery/readme.txt

-=== NextGEN Gallery ===
+=== NextGEN Gallery - WordPress Gallery Plugin ===
-Contributors: photocrati
+Contributors: photocrati, imagely
-Tags:gallery,image,images,photo,photos,picture,pictures,slideshow,flash,media,thumbnails,photo-albums,nextgen-gallery,nextgen
+Tags: wordpress gallery plugin, gallery, nextgen, nextgen gallery, photo gallery, image gallery, photography, slideshow, images, photo, photo album, watermark
-Requires at least: 3.6.1
+Requires at least: 4.0.0
+Stable tag: 2.2.3
-Tested up to: 4.0
+Tested up to: 4.7.3
-Stable tag: trunk
 License: GPLv2

-The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 10 million downloads.
+The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 17 million downloads.

 == Description ==

 = WordPress Gallery Plugin =

-NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of all time, with over 10 million downloads.

-It provides a powerful engine for uploading and managing galleries of images, with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.
-It also provides two front-end display styles (slideshows and thumbnail galleries), both of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

-*The NextGEN Gallery WordPress gallery plugin is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
-Special thanks to Alex Rabe who created and maintained NextGEN from 2007 through 2011.*

-**NEXTGEN GALLERY 2.0: MAJOR UPDATE IN JULY 2013.** *We released a major update and overhaul to NextGEN Gallery in July 2013.
-NextGEN Gallery 2.0 presents a completely reworked interface, both for the central options panel and for adding galleries to pages and posts.
-It's dramatically more powerful and flexible.*

-**INTRODUCING NEXTGEN GALLERY PRO.** *Along with NextGEN 2.0, we're happy to announce a "Pro" upgrade to NextGEN.
-NextGEN Pro offers 6 new gallery displays, including Pro Masonry, Pro Filmstrip, Pro Film, Pro Thumbnail Grid, Pro Slideshow, and Pro Blogstyle galleries.
-It also includes a responsive, fullscreen, mobile-friendly Pro Lightbox with commenting and social sharing for individual images within galleries.
-And it includes premium one-on-one email support for both NextGEN Gallery and NextGEN Pro.*

-**<a href="http://www.nextgen-gallery.com/nextgen-pro">LEARN MORE ABOUT NEXTGEN PRO</a>**

-= NextGEN WordPress Gallery Plugin Features =

-*Upload Galleries*

-* Our WordPress gallery plugin offers diverse and powerful functionality for getting images from your desktop to your website.
-You can easily upload batches of images via a standard WordPress-style uploader, or upload images via zip file or FTP.
-NextGEN will automatically import your images meta data.

-*Manage Galleries*

-* Centralized gallery management.
-Enjoy a single location where you can see and manage all your galleries.
-* Edit galleries.
-Add or exclude images, change gallery title and description, reorder of images, resize thumbnails.
-* Thumbnail Management.
-Turn thumbnail cropping on and off, customize how individual thumbnails are cropped, and bulk resize thumbnails across one or more galleries.
-* Edit Individual Images.
-Edit meta data and image tags, rotate images, and exclude images.
-* Watermarks.
-Quickly add watermarks to batches or galleries of images.
-* Albums.
-Create and organize collections of galleries, and display them in either compact or extended format.

-*Display Galleries*

-* Multiple Gallery Types.
-Choose between two main display styles: Slideshow and Thumbnail, and allow visitors to toggle between the two.
-Or display Imagebrowser galleries and Singlepics.
-* Slideshow Galleries.
-Choose from a vast array of options for slideshows, including slideshow size, transition style, speed, image order, and optional navigation bar.
-* Thumbnail Galleries.
-Choose from a wide range of options to customize thumbnail galleries, including 5 different lightboxes for individual images, optional thumbnail cropping and editing, thumbnail styles, captions, and more.
-* Single Image Displays.
-Display and format single images.
-* Work with Options Panel or Shortcodes.

-= NextGEN WordPress Gallery Plugin Community & Extensions =

-NextGEN has been the dominant WordPress gallery plugin for years.
-As a result, there is large and great community of users and developers, as well as a large number of dedicated extension plugins.
-For a list of extension plugins, just search for NextGEN in the WordPress.org plugin repository, or visit our <a href="http://www.nextgen-gallery.com/nextgen-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a>.

-= NextGEN WordPress Gallery Plugin Resources =

-*Visit the NextGEN <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a> official homepage<br>
-*Visit the <a href="http://www.nextgen-gallery.com/nextgen-pro" target="_blank">NextGEN Pro official landing page</a><br>
-*See <a href="http://www.nextgen-gallery.com/help/" target="_blank">NextGEN Gallery Documentation</a><br>
-*Get <a href="http://wordpress.org/tags/nextgen-gallery?forum_id=10" target="_blank">NextGEN Support</a> via the WordPress.org forums<br>
-*Get <a href="http://www.nextgen-gallery.com/languages/" target="_blank">Translations</a> for your own language<br>
-*See <a href="http://www.photocrati.com/photography-wordpress-themes" target="_blank">WordPress Photography Themes</a> by the same author<br>
-*Follow NextGEN Gallery on <a title="Follow NextGEN Gallery on Facebook" href="http://www.facebook.com/NextGENGallery" target="_blank">Facebook</a>, <a title="Follow NextGEN Gallery on Twitter" href="http://twitter.com/NextGENGallery" target="_blank">Twitter</a>, and <a title="Follow NextGEN Gallery on Google +" href="http://plus.google.com/101643895780935290171" target="_blank">Google +</a><br>
+NextGEN Gallery has been the industry's standard **WordPress gallery plugin** since 2007 and continues to receive over 1.5 million new downloads per year.
+It's great for general use, but powerful enough for the most demanding photographers, visual artists, and imaging professionals.

+On the back end, NextGEN offers a complete WordPress gallery management system with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.

+On the front end, the free version of NextGEN provides two main display styles (slideshows and thumbnail galleries) and two album styles (compact and extended), all of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

+Learn more about <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">NextGEN WordPress Gallery Plugin features.</a>

+**Demos**<br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-thumbnail-gallery/" target="_blank">Basic Thumbnail Gallery Demo</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-slideshow-gallery/" target="_blank">Basic Slideshow Demo</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-compact-album/" target="_blank">Basic Compact Album</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/basic-extended-album/" target="_blank">Basic List Album</a><br>

+**INTRODUCING NEXTGEN GALLERY PRO.** NextGEN Plus and NextGEN Pro are premium WordPress gallery plugin extensions for NextGEN Gallery that add new gallery displays, lightboxes, ecommerce, proofing, and pro support.
+Learn more about <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">NextGEN Plus and NextGEN Pro plugin features.</a>

+**Demos**<br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-mosaic-gallery/" target="_blank">Pro Mosaic Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-masonry-gallery/" target="_blank">Pro Masonry Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-filmstrip-gallery/" target="_blank">Pro Filmstrip Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-film-gallery/" target="_blank">Pro Film Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-slideshow-gallery/" target="_blank">Pro Slideshow Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-thumbnail-gallery/" target="_blank">Pro Thumbnail Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-blogstyle-gallery/" target="_blank">Pro Blog Style Gallery</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-grid-album/" target="_blank">Pro Grid Albums</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-list-album/" target="_blank">Pro List Album</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-lightbox-demo/" target="_blank">Pro Lightbox Demo</a> (full screen and responsive with commenting, social sharing, and deep linking for individual images)<br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-proofing-demo/" target="_blank">Pro Proofing Demo</a><br>
+*<a href="https://www.imagely.com/wordpress-gallery-plugin/pro-ecommerce-demo/" target="_blank">Pro Ecommerce Demo</a><br>

+= About Imagely =

+NextGEN Gallery is maintained by Imagely.
+We're the WordPress photography experts.
+In addition to NextGEN Gallery, NextGEN Plus, and NextGEN Pro, we also make Genesis WordPress themes for photographers, provide managed WordPress hosting for photographers, and run the WordPress Photography Podcast.

+Learn more or connect with us:<br>
+*<a href="https://www.imagely.com/" target="_blank">Imagely Website</a><br>
+*<a href="https://www.imagely.com/wordpress-photography-themes/" target="_blank">Genesis WordPress Themes for Photographers</a><br>
+*<a href="https://www.imagely.com/hosting/" target="_blank">Managed WordPress Hosting for Photographers</a><br>
+*<a href="https://www.imagely.com/podcast/" target="_blank">The WordPress Photography Podcast</a><br>
+*<a href="https://www.imagely.com/docs/nextgen-gallery/" target="_blank">NextGEN Gallery Documentation</a><br>
+*<a href="https://twitter.com/imagely" target="_blank">Imagely on Twitter</a><br>
+*<a href="https://facebook.com/imagely" target="_blank">Imagely on Facebook</a><br>
+*<a href="https://instagram.com/imagely" target="_blank">Imagely on Instagram</a><br>

 == Credits ==

 Copyright:<br>
+Imagely 2016
-Photocrati Media 2012-2013<br>
+Photocrati Media 2012-2016<br>
 Alex Rabe 2007-2011

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.